prabinKh/2048-game/README.md

 download the main.exe and run the desktop to play the game
 or
-clone the code and the the code
+clone the code and run the code